MiSTer-devel/PSX_MiSTer/README.md

 - normal drawing area without any overscan cutoff
 - full VRAM as 1024x512 pixel image (debug mode)

+# Error messages

+If there is a recognized problem, an overlay is displayed, showing which error has occured.
+You can hide these messages with an OSD option, by default they are on.

+List of Errors:
+E1     - missing CD command
+E2     - CPU exception
+E3..E6 - GPU hangs (e.g. corrupt display list)

 # Status

 Work in progress, don't report any bugs!